Barcelona's Araujo stretchered onto ambulance at Camp Nou after collision with Gavi | Goal.com

 Both players attempted a header on a looping ball in the 63rd minute, but Araujo contacted Gavi's skull instead of the ball.

-Araujo stood up and tried to play on before collapsing on the field.
+Araujo stood up and tried to play on before collapsing on the field, and Barcelona have announced he suffered a concussion and will undergo further testing.

 Editors' Picks